Gender Pay Gap Report 2019

-- The proportion of males and females in each pay quartile
+- The proportion of men and women in each pay quartile

 - The Mean and Median gender pay gap in hourly pay

-- The Mean and Median bonus gender pay gap, and the proportion of males and females receiving a bonus payment
+- The Mean and Median bonus gender pay gap, and the proportion of men and women receiving a bonus payment

 This is different from the wider terms of the Equality Act which ensures parity in pay for men and women in the same role.

 The Gender Pay Gap in the UK has reduced in the last 10 years but is still in favour of men.
-According to the April 2018 data, the games industry has a median gender wage gap of 17.85%, compared to a national median of 9.7%.
-Read More
+According to the April 2019 data (the year prior to this report), the games industry has a median gender pay gap of 18.8%, compared to a national median of 9.6%.
+Read more.